lumigo-io/opentelemetry-js-distro/README.md

 ### Ensure spans are flushed to Lumigo before shutdown

-For short-running processes, the `BatchProcessor` configured by the Lumigo OpenTelemetry Distro may not ensure that the tracing data are sent to Lumigo (see the [Baseline setup](#baseline_setup) section for more information).
+For short-running processes, the `BatchProcessor` configured by the Lumigo OpenTelemetry Distro may not ensure that the tracing data are sent to Lumigo (see the [baseline setup](#baseline-setup) section for more information).
 Through the access to the `tracerProvider`, however, it is possible to ensure that all spans are flushed to Lumigo as follows:

 ```typescript